eclipsesource/tabris-decorators/doc/redux/types.md

 }
 ```

 Ensure this is included in your `tsconfig.json` or `jsconfig.json` as part of the projects sources.
-Now you can edit the interfaces to provide global type information for the `connect` function.
-You should also use these interfaces when creating your redux store to ensure it matches what the `connect` function expects.
+Now you can edit the interfaces to provide global type information for the [`connect`](./@connect.md) function.
+You should also use these interfaces when creating your redux store to ensure it matches what the [`connect`](./@connect.md)  function expects.
 Note that `DefaultActions` is not directly referenced, the `AnyAction` type needs to be used instead (see explanation below).
-(TODO: make references to 'connect' links.)

-TypeScript:
+**TypeScript**:
 ```ts
 const store = createStore<DefaultRootState, AnyAction, {}, {}>(
   combineReducers<DefaultRootState, AnyAction>({